-Appointment of Directors and Composition as at 31st December 2021 the Articles of Association to appoint Directors to fill casual vacancies and the appointed Directors are then elected at the next General Meeting.
+Appointment of Directors and Composition as at 31st December 2021

+Appointment of the Board of Directors and External Auditors remains a preserve of the Shareholders who hold the Board of Directors responsible and accountable for effective corporate governance.
+The Board of Directors however is mandated by the Articles of Association to appoint Directors to fill casual vacancies and the appointed Directors are then elected at the next General Meeting.
 In selecting directors, the Company seeks individuals who are of high integrity and with passion for the sectors the Company is involved with.